Animal-assisted therapy: History

 Research has found that animals can have an overall positive effect on health and improve mood and quality of life.
 Studies have documented some positive effects of the therapy on subjective self-rating scales and on objective physiological measures such as blood pressure and hormone levels.
 The positive effect has been linked to the human-animal bond.
 In a variety of settings, such as prisons, nursing homes, and mental institutions, these animals are used to assist people with different disabilities or disorders.
 In modern times animals are seen as "agents of socialization" and as providers of "social support and relaxation".
 The earliest reported use of the therapy for the mentally ill took place in the late 18th century at the York Retreat in England, led by William Tuke.
 Patients at this facility were allowed to wander the grounds which contained a population of small domestic animals.
 These were believed to be effective tools for socialization.
 In 1860, the Bethlem Hospital in England followed the same trend and added animals to the ward, greatly influencing the morale of the patients living there.
-However, in other pieces of literature it states that animal-assisted therapy was used as early as 1792 at the Quaker Society of Friends York Retreat in England.
+Other literature refers to animal-assisted therapy being used as early as 1792 at the Quaker Society of Friends York Retreat in England.
 Velde, Cipriani & Fisher also state "Florence Nightingale appreciated the benefits of pets in the treatment of individuals with illness."